code-souvenirs/needy-ghost-theme/README.md

 - [ ] Explore Handlebar, let's see if we can do something interesting or unique
 - [ ] Modify theme so it would validate HTML5 and CSS validator tests (I found it fails with few errors and warnings)
 - [ ] Bring theme color variants, though orange is not a bad color
-- [ ] Create a theme customization and user information fill-up wizard application using .NET (don't know what I might endup making)

 ---